Medically Reviewed By: Aaron Horn, LMFT, MA

 Cognitive psychotherapy can be used for quite a few problems you may face in your life.
 For example, it may help you manage your addiction, your bipolar disorder, help improve your low self-esteem, and get over your phobias.

 If you’re curious as to how it works, try it out.
-You may be able to learn a lot about yourself than you thought.
+You may be able to learn more about yourself than you thought.

 The Different Psychotherapy Techniques